Are my breasts normal? A source of shame?

 @sikana

-It's very important to keep an eye on your breasts, especially for changes in size, the appearance of a lump, skin retraction, thickening of the skin, redness, visible veins or discharge from the nipple (when you're not breast-feeding).
+It's very important to keep an eye on your breasts, especially if you notice any of the following: changes in size, the appearance of a lump, skin retraction, thickening of the skin, redness, visible veins or discharge from the nipple (except when breast-feeding).

 Breast cancer affects 1 in 8 women, making it the most common cancer in women, but it can also affect men!
 But it's also one of the most curable cancers: if detected early, breast cancer is curable in 9 out of 10 people.

-Palpation of the breasts by the gynecologist, as well as self-palpation every month after periods from the age of 20, is also important for detecting breast cancer.
+Palpation of the breasts by the gynecologist, and self-palpation every month after menstruation from the age of 20, are also important for detecting breast cancer.

-To perform self-palpation effectively, we recommend you watch this video.
+To find out how to perform self-palpation effectively, we recommend you watch this video.

-And during your periods, you can always rely on the comfort of your period pants Elia!
+And during your period, you can always trust the comfort of your Elia menstrual panties

 Back to blog